Co-modularity and Detection of Co-communities: Identification and Comparison of Co-communities

 where the empirical degree distributions $\mathbf{d}^{(X)}$ and $\mathbf{d}^{(Y)}$ have been replaced by the theoretical node connectivity parameters $\boldsymbol{\pi}^{(X)}$ and $\boldsymbol{\pi}^{(Y)}$, and the empirical normalisation factor $d^{++}$ is also replaced by the theoretical normalisation factor $\pi^{++}$.

 If the pairing of $X$ and $Y$-node groupings $\hat{g}^{(X)}$ and $\hat{g}^{(Y)}$ exhibit some co-community structure, then equation \ref{nullAssump} no longer holds, and so the null model does not hold either.
 The stronger this co-community structure is, the further we move from the null model, and the greater $\theta$ becomes relative to $1/\pi^{++}$.
 This corresponds to $\mathbb{E}\left(A_{ij}\right)$ becoming larger than $\pi^{(X)}_i\pi^{(Y)}_j/\pi^{++}$, which is equivalent to the observed number of edges in the co-community becoming greater than the expected, under the null of no co-community structure.
 This in turn means that $\widetilde{Q}_{XY}$ also becomes more positive.
 In other words, the further we move from the null model, the greater tendency of the $X$-nodes and $Y$-nodes of these groups to form connections with one another (compared with their expected propensity to make connections with any nodes, of the opposite type), and therefore constitute a strong co-community.
 Hence, a parsimonious method of comparing potential co-communities is simply to compare their local co-modularity, $Q_{XY}\left(\hat{g}^{(X)},\hat{g}^{(Y)}\right)$.
-This naturally leads to a ranking of potential co-communities according to their strength.
+This naturally leads to a ranking of potential co-communities according to their strength. e.g., leading to identification of the shaded blocks in Fig.\ref{coComBaseEg} by some thresholding criterion, such as statistical significance.

 An estimate of statistical significance of a potential co-community can also be made, as follows.
 Noting that, with adjacency matrix $\mathbf{A}$ defined according to the Bernoulli distribution of Definition \ref{mainModelDef}, with fixed $\theta_{z^{(X)}(i),z^{(Y)}(j)}=1/{\pi}^{++}$,